Natural Baby Life logo (480 x 130)

 Do I have to wash bottles after every use?

-It is recommended that baby bottles be washed after every use in order to remove all milk or formula from the bottle.
+It’s recommended that you wash baby bottles after every use to remove all milk or formula from the bottle.
 Most websites recommend using hot soapy water, however, there are more natural alternatives to dish soap that we will explore below.

 Cleaning baby bottles after every use (regardless of what was in the bottle) will not only help keep our little ones healthy and safe from exposure to bacteria, it will also help keep the bottles from becoming discolored.